rhenenrpg/rhenenrpg.github.io/mgmp/roll20/README.md

 #### Characterhub script - Enforce character naming convention

-GMs see all characters in the hub and there can be many, hence a naming convention of **charactername (player displayname)** is enforced whenever the charactername or the player display name changes.
+GMs see all characters in the hub and there can be many, hence a naming convention of **charactername (player displayname)** is enforced whenever the charactername changes, the player display name changes or when the player (re)launches the campaign.

+#### Characterhub script - Create defaulttoken

 #### Characterhub script - Register last update of gmnotes